archiedaga23/user_authentication/README.md

-# CRUD application using MERN stack.
+# CRUD app using MERN stack.

 ## About

-#### This is my personal project using MERN stack which still in progress, I've been studying React/Node a quiet months ago and come up to an idea to create this kind of project enable for me to practice and enhance my JavaScript skills.
-Indeed, in this project I apply some couple libraries and modules Including JWT authentication, Redux, and Multer.
+#### This is my personal project using MERN stack and Redux.
+It is a CRUD application that could Create, Read, Update, Delete user profile, and upload user profile avatar using Multer.
+The project also apply user authorization and private routes using passport JWT authentication.
+However, this project is still in proccess but I already finish the user login and register functionality with authorization.
+Currently continuing on this project to create the CRUD operator.